Debraheem/Massive_star_binaries/Lab1.md

 Here is a downloadable copy of the desired [Lab1_binary](https://drive.google.com/file/d/1I6MnPMCoP70sHlNo4NWNYZYrRpX5UzUm/view?usp=share_link) MESA work directory.
 This work directory is a slightly modified version of the `$MESA_DIR/binary/test_suite/evolve_both_stars` test_suite.

 ## Lab1 - Modeling a star through envelope stripping

+### Science goal

+#### Bonus goal

+Our bonus goal is to ...

+### The evolution of the primary star

 Assume that we have a binary star system where the components are close enough to undergo Roche Lobe overflow (RLOF) from the inner L1 Lagrangian point.
 Additionally, assume that both components do not have the same mass so that the evolution of one star slightly lags the other star.
 In the lab, we would like to explore how the primary - more massive - star evolves in such a binary.

 Since here we are primarily interested in the evolution of the primary, to save some computation time we are going to approximate the secondary as a point mass further.
 In other words, we are not going to model the evolution of the secondary.
-Then, later in Section~\ref{subsec: evolve both stars}, we will relax this assumption and evolve both stars in detail.

-### The evolution of the primary star
+Then, later in Lab2, we will switch to treating the primary as a point mass and focus on evolving the secondary mass gainer (accretor).

-Using the downloaded `Lab1_binary` directory,we will begin by modeling this system as a star + point mass.
+Let's begin by using the downloaded `Lab1_binary` directory from the introduction.
+We will begin by modeling this system as a star + point mass.
 To do this, open `inlist_project` and make sure to set `evolve_both_stars = .false.`.

 In the `&binary_controls`, you should see the following lines: